 In most cases, it is possible for a CSA to fulfill his or her reporting responsibilities and maintain victim confidentiality.
-CSA reports [Campus Security Authority (Clery) Incident Report] are used by TTPD to compile statistics for TTUHSC Clery Act reporting.
-CSA reports also help determine if there is a serious or ongoing threat to the safety of the campus communities requiring an alert (timely warning or emergency notification).
+Clery Incident Reports that are completed online by CSAs are used by the Clery Compliance Officer to compile statistics for TTUHSC Clery Act reporting.
+Clery Incidence Reports also help determine if there is a serious or ongoing threat to the safety of the campus communities requiring an alert (timely warning or emergency notification).
 The responsibilities of a CSA can usually be met without disclosing any personally identifying information.

-Understand that a CSA report does not necessarily result in the initiation of a police or disciplinary investigation if the victim chooses not to pursue this action.
+Understand that a Clery Incident Report completed online by a CSA does not necessarily result in the initiation of a police or disciplinary investigation if the victim chooses not to pursue this action.